-The first step is to download ES File Explorer from the Google Play Store.
+The first step is to download Cx File Explorer from the Google Play Store.

 - Open the app.
-If it’s your first time opening the app, you will be presented with a short introduction, but after three taps, you will see your file index.
+If it’s your first time opening the app, you will have to give the app some permissions such as photos, media, and files on your device.

-- Select the icon at the top left to open the menu.
+- Select apps at the bottom of the menu.

 For safety, you must verify each app by pressing OK.
 The advantage of this is that you can choose not to delete an app you accidentally selected without having to cancel the entire operation.

 There you have it, these are the best ways to delete, stop and hide those unwanted apps.
 When was the last time you cleaned up the apps on your phone?
 Do you have any questions or suggestions?
 Share them with us in the comments below.